-Stay up to date with all the goings on at the Show.
-Follow us on Facebook and use our tag to join in the conversation #4x4SHOW
+Stay up to date with the goings on at the Show and use our hashtag #4X4SHOW to join the conversation

 Shauno's Tips Straight From The Action

 - Victorian camping spots: Anywhere in the High Country is amazing; my favourite are the no-name campsites that you can often find down goat tracks near a creek.

 - 4x4 vehicles: The Dirty 30, Sooty the 80 and the 79 Series LandCruiser

 - Tracks in Australia: Favourite track is Monkey Gum in Yalwal NSW or Oombulgurri track in the Kimberley

 - Tracks in Victoria: Blue rag is the most scenic track I’ve ever driven.
 Mt Sunday Track is the most challenging (don’t tow a trailer!)

 - Recovery tips: Take a few minutes to access the situation before you settle on a recovery decision… if you’re recovering a Patrol, take a few hours